mckaygerhard/dashboard/appinfo/readme.txt

 =======

 generel license is AGPL
-but this is NO COMMERCIAL
-there are some pics and sources for private use only if you want to use it commercial, ask me
+but this is NO COMMERCIAL (until know) there are some pics and sources for private use only if you want to use it commercial, ask me